Architecture Facts & Figures

-Students in the Bachelor of Architecture degree program are from 19 states (including Iowa) and 14 foreign countries: Bahamas, China, Ecuador, India, Indonesia, Kuwait, Malaysia, Netherlands, Oman, Puerto Rico, Qatar, South Korea, Sudan, and Vietnam.
+Students in the Bachelor of Architecture degree program are from 18 states (including Iowa) and 17 foreign countries: Bahamas, Brazil, China, Cyprus, India, Indonesia, Kuwait, Malaysia, Nigeria, Puerto Rico, Qatar, Saudi Arabia, South Korea, Spain, United Arab Emirates, Venezuela, and Vietnam.

-Students in the architecture graduate program are from 13 states and seven countries in addition to the U.S.: China, Iran, India, Kuwait, Qatar, Romania, and Vietnam.
+Students in the architecture graduate program are from 8 states and 8 countries in addition to the U.S.: Barbados, China, Iran, India, Kenya, Malaysia, Nigeria, and Qatar.

 The Department of Architecture offers more than 30 scholarships and awards totaling more than $90,000 annually to students enrolled in the professional program.